AlexMachin1997/TheOpenMovieDB-React-Example/README.md

 This project contains of all the source code for my current personal project, [The Open Movie DB](https://www.themoviedb.org/) clone.

-**This project will only contain the front-end code, the back-end code will be stored in a seperate repository which can be found [here](https://github.com/AlexMachin1997/TheOpenMovieDB-Graphql-Example)**
+**This project will only contain the front-end code, the back-end code will be stored in a separate repository which can be found [here](https://github.com/AlexMachin1997/TheOpenMovieDB-Graphql-Example)**

 <h3 align="left">
     <img alt="Example of The OpenMovieDB Web App" src="./.github/screenshot.png" width="500px" />